-The Texas reasonable cost of training standard is $17,000.
+The Texas reasonable cost of training standard is $25,000.

-The standard is calculated as twice the average statewide cost of TAA training, based on training that was approved during the previous federal fiscal year
+The standard is calculated as twice the average statewide cost of TAA training, based on training that was approved during the previous federal fiscal year.

-The reasonable cost of training standard covers the following:
+The reasonable cost of training standard includes the following:

 All training required to make the TAA participant job ready in a specific occupation

-Any required travel and subsistence
+All required travel and subsistence

 In determining the reasonable cost of training, Boards may consider the use of other public or private funds to lower the TAA program cost, including the following: